Oklahoma State Highway 18: Route description

 State Highway 18 was commissioned in August 1924 and, at one time, traveled from Dickson, Oklahoma to Shidler, Oklahoma at the Kansas border.
 Much of SH-18 has been replaced by US-177.
 The current Highway 18 begins in Shawnee, Oklahoma at an interchange with US-177/270 and SH-3W.
 The highway is known as Harrison Street through Shawnee.
 After Shawnee, SH-18 intersects with US-62 in Meeker, Oklahoma and then into Chandler, Oklahoma concurrent with SH-66.
 The highways split after leaving Chandler's business district.
 SH-18 intersects with I-44 and then travels on to Agra, Oklahoma.
-At Agra, SH-18 joins with SH-33 heading into Cushing, Oklahoma where SH-18 separates and heads to Pawnee, Oklahoma.
+After Agra, SH-18 joins with SH-33 heading into Cushing, Oklahoma where SH-18 separates and heads to Pawnee, Oklahoma.
 South of there, the highway overlaps US-64 for two miles (3 km).
 SH-18 crosses the Arkansas River in Ralston, Oklahoma and intersects with SH-20.
 Near the Osage Indian Reservation, SH-18 joins with SH-11 at US-60 and remains joined until Shidler, where SH-11 separates.
 16 mi later SH-18 becomes K-15 as it crosses the state line into Kansas.